piersfinlayson/pico1541-rs/BUILD.md

 ./build.sh pico1541 pico2 release  # Builds pico1541 for Pico 2, release build
 ./run.sh pico1541 pico             # Flashes pico1541 for Pico, debug
 ```

+Sometimes the flashing process fails - this is because the erase step causes the device to panic and reboot in DFU/BOOTSEL mode.
+This interrupts flashing.
+Run the command again, and it should succeed the second time.

 Alternatively you can use ```cargo build``` and ```cargo run``` directly.
 In this case, as well as the binary and features, in the Pico 2 case you need to specify the correct target.
 Some examples: